Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Introduction

 \section{Introduction}

 Subseasonal forecasts---weather predictions 2 to 6 weeks ahead---lie at the heart of agricultural planning, water allocation, disaster preparedness, and energy management~\citep{white2017potential, vitart2018sub, merryfield2020current}.
 Yet accurate prediction at this timescale remains stubbornly difficult.
 Today, our best estimates of future weather come from dynamical models that numerically simulate how the atmosphere and oceans evolve over time~\citep{bauer2015quiet,ben2024rise} and artificial intelligence (AI) models that learn to predict the weather from historical data~\citep{bi2023accurate,lam2023learning,bodnar2025foundation}.
-Thanks to steady improvements in modeling, computation, and data collection over the past half-century, deterministic forecasting systems can now provide accurate point estimates of the weather up to two weeks in advance~\citep{chen2023fuxi,rasp2024weatherbench}.
+Thanks to steady improvements in modeling, computation, and data collection over the past half-century, deterministic forecasting systems can now provide accurate point estimates of the weather between one and two weeks in advance~\citep{rasp2024weatherbench}.
 However, the two-week horizon also marks a transition in predictability: beyond this point, even small differences in initial weather conditions can lead to dramatic differences in outcomes, and a single deterministic forecast cannot capture this uncertainty~\citep{lorenz1963a,lorenz1969predictability}.

 To surmount this predictability barrier, one often turns to probabilistic forecasting, that is, predicting a distribution over future weather rather than a single point estimate~\citep{gneiting2005weather,palmer2002economic,mylne2026probability}.
-Probabilistic forecasting explicitly encodes our uncertainty about the future and provides actionable estimates of the likelihood of high-impact extreme events.
+Probabilistic forecasting explicitly encodes forecast uncertainty and provides actionable estimates of the likelihood of high-impact extreme events.
 For both dynamical and AI models, probabilistic forecasts are typically generated by perturbing the inputs, parameters, or internal state of a model to produce an ensemble of possible future weather states~\citep{palmer2019ecmwf,chen2024machine,price2025probabilistic,mylne2026probability}.
-While these ensembles routinely enjoy high skill at shorter lead times (out to 15 days), operational dynamical ensembles and even state-of-the-art probabilistic AI routinely underperform the climatological average at longer {subseasonal} lead times, especially outside of the tropics \citep{chen2024machine}.
+While these ensembles are routinely skillful at shorter lead times (out to 15 days), operational dynamical ensembles and even state-of-the-art probabilistic AI routinely underperform the climatological average at longer {subseasonal} lead times, especially outside of the tropics \citep{chen2024machine}.